Jacksonville Healthcare Fraud Defense Attorneys

 - Centuries of Combined Federal Experience – Our attorneys have centuries of combined experience in federal matters.
 This includes decades of experience working as healthcare fraud prosecutors for the DOJ and defending healthcare providers in federal jurisdictions across the country.

 - Commitment to Federal Healthcare Fraud Practice – Our practice is devoted to representing healthcare providers and other individuals and entities in federal fraud investigations.
 Our healthcare fraud defense attorneys have handled thousands of investigations and hundreds of trials, and we have earned a national reputation for effective healthcare fraud defense.

 - A Significant Pretrial Track Record – While we can not guarantee the outcome of any particular case, we have helped the vast majority of our clients avoid federal prosecution.
-When we get involved during the investigative process, we have a greater than 90% success rate helping our clients avoid criminal charges.
+When we get involved during the investigative process, we have a greater than 90% success rate in helping our clients avoid criminal charges.

 - Comprehensive, Strategic, and Personalized Defense – We have achieved this robust track record by providing comprehensive, strategic, and personalized defense representation in every case we handle.
 We focus on the details of each individual case to build case strategies designed to protect our clients as efficiently and discreetly as possible.

 - Relentless Devotion to Our Clients – Above all, our Jacksonville healthcare fraud defense lawyer is relentlessly devoted to protecting our clients’ interests.
 Whether we are able to avoid charges during the government’s investigation or it becomes necessary to go to trial, our attorneys fight tirelessly to secure the best possible outcome for our clients in light of the facts and circumstances at hand.

 Contact the Jacksonville Federal Healthcare Fraud Defense Lawyers at Oberheiden, P.C.